 - More ways the government can curtail or eliminate your home care benefits

-New “Lookback” To Be Enforced in 2022 based on latest information from New York State:
+New “Lookback” Expected To Be Enforced in 2024 based on latest information from New York State:

 As a result, there is a period of time when Medicaid planning can be completed, such as gifts to family members or transfers into a Medicaid Asset Protection Trust.
 These gifts won’t case a waiting period, but only if the application for Medicaid is filed prior to the new lookback implementation date.
 Once qualified, applicants can begin services without application of the new penalty of other stringent rules.